tannerrj/crossfire-devel-vm/docs/update.md

 ## JX Client Update

-The cf-devel-vm is not configured to compile the JX Client, a snapshot release of the client is downloaded from the project site at SouceForge
+The cf-devel-vm is not configured to compile the JX Client, a snapshot release of the client is downloaded from the project site at SourceForge

  1. Launch the terminal application
  2. Check for updates in the archetypes directory